jj-tutorial/tutorial/book/src/introduction.md

 tool](https://survey.stackoverflow.co/2022/#section-version-control-version-control-systems),
 with just 1% for Mercurial.

-JJ is a next-generation version control system.
-It takes lessons from both of these projects, and has made a version control system that is as powerful as git, but as easy to use as Mercurial.
-But here's the truly great thing about
+As a relative power-user of git, I was always skeptical when people suggested that someone could do better.
+So here's my pitch for jj: jj is just as powerful as git is, while being significantly simpler and easier to use.
+I know that sounds like it's too good to be true, but it is.
+The way this is accomplished is by using fewer core ideas, and making it easier to combine them.
+We'll get into the actual details here during the tutorial.

-jj: you can use jj with any git repository, and it'll just work.
-This means you can give jj a try, but nobody else needs to even know.
-And if you decide to not continue to use jj, you can stop, and you won't lose any of the work you did during your time with it, because it'll still be there, in your upstream git repository.
+But here's the truly great thing about jj: it uses git as a backend.
+This means you can use jj with any git repository, and it'll just work.
+You can give jj a try, but nobody else needs to even know.
+And if you decide to not continue to use jj, you can stop, and you won't lose any of the work you did during your time with it, because it'll still be there, in your git repository.

+Anway, with that out of the way, let's get started!